Employers and recruitment – what we know so far

 11. Consider postgraduate study as an opportunity to gain further qualifications.
 Did you know that Plymouth is offering a 20% alumni discount to finalists for many courses?
 We have created an informative webpage for anyone considering further study highlighting good sources of information or alternatively get in touch to make an appointment.

 12. Consider starting your own business by exploring our self-employment resources.
 For students and graduates in university, entrepreneurship may seem more daunting than ever, yet ideas are hard to kill and if you have a strong one, now may be as good a time as ever to bring it to market.
 There may well be opportunities currently that you could take advantage of.
-The Cube team is here to support all entrepreneurship activity and the Formation Zone may well offer you a base in which to launch and support your business.
+The Cube offers advice, funding and support to businesses, freelancers and the self-employed, with services open to students from all schools at all levels of study, as well as graduates.

 Wider support available from Student Services